 We started in 1981, when several UK water companies came together at the Thirsty World Conference.
 Determined to find a solution to a global crisis that had left billions without water, toilets or hygiene, the idea for WaterAid was born.
 We’re determined to make that happen within a generation – and we believe the best way to do it is by working with others.

-We are part of an active global network.
-Advisors, debate shapers, policy makers, engineers, campaigners and fundraisers – all of us here at WaterAid are working towards a common goal: getting water, toilets and hygiene to the millions of people still living without these basic human rights.
+That’s why we’re part of an active global network.
+Advisors, debate shapers, policymakers, engineers, campaigners, and fundraisers – all of us here at WaterAid are working towards a common goal: getting water, toilets and hygiene to the millions of people still living without these basic human rights.